CICD-Demo/restapis/cordova/README.md

 First we need to import the existing Hybrid Mobile project code to JBDS.

-1. In JBDS, click File then import.
+1. In JBDS, click File then Import.
-2. Select *Existing Projects into Workspace* and click *Next*.
+2. Select *Import Cordova Project* and click *Next*.
 3. On Root Directory, click on *Browse...* button and navigate to the `$TICKET-MONSTER_HOME/cordova/` directory on your filesystem.
 4. After selecting the TicketMonster-Cordova project, you can click on *Finish* button to start the project import.
-5. Make sure that `$TICKET-MONSTER_HOME/cordova/www` is a symbolic link to `../demo/src/main/webapp`
+5. Make sure that `$TICKET-MONSTER_HOME/cordova/www` is a linked folder that resolves to `../demo/src/main/webapp`.

-#### Troubleshooting Windows Operating Systems

-As Windows doesn't support symbolic links you must copy `$TICKET-MONSTER_HOME/demo/src/main/webapp` folder to `$TICKET-MONSTER_HOME/cordova/www`

 Deploy the application on an Android Emulator